jasoncolburne/homelab/switch.md

 Edit: Since making the above change to the `pcie_aspm` flag, I have had an uptime of over 10 days.
 I'll make another edit if things break down again, but it looks like this resolved the issue.

-Edit: This did not resolve the issue, which actually ended up being a BTRFS Copy-on-Write problem.
+Edit: This did not resolve the issue, which actually ended up being a BTRFS Copy-on-Write interaction with the Linux kernel.
 Many of my use cases cause this undesired behaviour, so I'm reinstalling the whole system with ext4.

+Edit: The problem persisted with ext4, and I'm now wondering whether the issue is simply that after a reset of the device and failed bridge, dmcrypt required a password to remount the device.
+I believe this is complicated by the fact that I was using software encryption, with RAID layered on top.
+I ordered two crucial drives to see if the controller resets disappear.
+They are self-encrypting, so I should be able to omit one of the software layers.
+I'll update this after a week of uptime or a failure.
+I also had not enabled `clevis-luks-askpass.path` so it's possible that now that I have, the system can recover without intervention.

 ### Networking Setup